-Although spaces are very limited, transfer students are welcome on campus for their fresh perspective, maturity, and focus.
+Although space is limited, transfer students are welcome on campus for their fresh perspective, maturity, and focus.
 Students who have completed a minimum of one year with high academic standing at an accredited college, university, technical institute, or community college may be considered for transfer admission.
-Students with more than two and one-half years of study are not eligible.
+Students with more than two and a half years of study are not eligible.

 Transfer Application Procedures

-Students admitted by transfer may receive credit for subjects of study completed elsewhere which are substantially equivalent to corresponding Institute subjects.
+Students who transfer to MIT may receive credit for subjects of study completed elsewhere which are substantially equivalent to corresponding Institute subjects.
 Academic credit is not assessed until after a student is admitted.
-You may compare the courses offered at your institution to those offered at MIT this year.
+You may compare the courses offered at your institution to subjects offered at MIT this year.